 Quantum entanglement enables higher precision estimates than would otherwise be possible and we have demonstrated an optical phase measurement with an entangled four-photon interference visibility greater than the threshold required to beat the standard quantum limit.

 These results lead the way to new high-precision measurement applications.

-For further information on research of this kind at the University of Bristol, please visit the Centre for Quantum Photonics website.
+For further information on research of this kind at the University of Bristol, please visit the Quantum Engineering Technology Labs website.